December 3, 2021

 Forensic experts play an important role during crime investigations.
 Their unique knowledge of this specific subject, combined with the meticulous examination of key details, can often add further clarity to the case being investigated and provide crucial evidence for courts and law enforcement agencies.

 Forensic experts not only rely on their advanced knowledge and attention to detail but also on cutting-edge forensic software, which helps them provide accurate results as fast as possible.

-One of such challenging forensic disciplines is voice comparison.
+One such challenging forensic discipline is voice comparison.